-Widely admired for its technical wizardry and stunning design, R/GA is generally considered to be among the foremost agencies working in digital marketing, and is the 4th biggest creative network by revenues within Interpublic after its three main ad agencies.
+Widely admired for its technical wizardry and stunning design, R/GA is generally considered to be among the foremost agencies working in digital marketing, and is the biggest creative network by revenues within Interpublic after its three main ad agencies.
 AdAge estimated revenues of $415m in 2019.
 There is an extensive global presence now stretching to 16 offices across 10 countries, including six offices in the US alone.
 R\GA was named as interactive agency of the year by both leading US trade publications in 2006, and digital agency of the decade by Adweek in 2009.
 More recently, it was AdAge's Agency of the Year for 2014.
 R/GA remains one of the world's most admired digital specialists.
-However, it has moved well beyond the confines of traditional web design, and increasingly the company is positioning itself as a full-service ad agency specialising in the interactive field: "The agency for the connected age".
+However, it has moved well beyond the confines of traditional web design, and increasingly the company is positioning itself as a full-service ad agency and consultancy specialising in digital creativity: "The agency for the connected age".
 The company started life in the late 1970s as R/Greenberg Associates, a specialist creative studio making computer-assisted movie trailers and title sequences including for 'Superman' and 'Alien'.
 The company later moved into digital special effects for movies and commercials, and from there into other digital media.
 It was acquired in 1995 by what was then FCB's parent entity True North.
 Founder Bob Greenberg remains chairman, and is regarded as one of the presiding gurus of digital creativity.
 He passed on the role of CEO to Sean Lyons at the beginning of 2019.
 Stephen Plumlee is global COO.
 Tiffany Wolfe was named as global chief creative officer in 2020.

 Which clients does R/GA handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of R/GA?
-See ranking of Leading Interactive Agencies
+See ranking of Leading Digital Agencies

 Adbrands Social Media 30th Aug 2018: "The First Driver".
 According to corporate legend, the first person to take the first ever automobile for a drive was not in fact its inventor Karl Benz - later to become the founder of Mercedes-Benz - but his wife Bertha, who took it out for a spin without his knowledge.
 This year is the 130th anniversary of that surreptitious pleasure-drive, and R/GA is celebrating the milestone with a nice little film.
 It probably stretches the truth a bit (though the garter detail is apparently true).
 And those title cards are unnecessary and a tad annoying, even if they are intended to provide an echo of silent-era movies.
 However, it's a cute reminder that in some areas, female empowerment started early.